wyfo/apischema/docs/validation.md

 ## Deserialization and validation error

 `ValidationError` is raised when validation fails.
-This exception will contains all the information about the ill-formed part of the data.
-By the way this exception is also serializable and can be sent back directly to client.
+This exception contains all the information about the ill-formed part of the data.
+It can be formatted/serialized using its `errors` property.

 ```python
 {!validation_error.py!}